RillingDev/chevron/README.md

 });
 ```

 In the example above we created a new module type, "myType", with the given function as the constructor.
-You'll probably want to start by using a modified version of the default Service or Factory constructor which you can find in the in ["src/types"](https://github.com/FelixRilling/chevronjs/tree/master/src/types) folder of the repo.
+You'll probably want to start by using a modified version of the default Service or Factory constructor which you can find in the in ["src/types"](https://github.com/FelixRilling/chevronjs/tree/master/src/types) folder of this repository.

 After you created the new type, you can use it by calling the type as a method